pwna5aurus/autopwn/README.md

    as of time of writing), and leave no trace.
 Logs are optional.

    It is intended to locate cached credentials within a domain and find Elevation of Privilege (EoP) paths.
-It is meant to audit highly privileged (domain admin) accounts quickly locate possible paths.
+It is meant to audit highly privileged (domain admin) accounts and quickly locate possible paths.

    I wrote this software for the purposes of pentesting.
 There are many great components/modules/tools out there, written by talented people.
 But this is for the (extremely) busy/lazy.....after you have obtained, perhaps, helpdesk or service account credentials.
 Often